-The Abalone Futures Workshop was held 12 and 13 April 2022 in Launceston, hosted by the Wild Fisheries Management Branch of the Department of Natural Resources and Environment Tasmania.
+The Abalone Futures Workshop was held on the 12th and 13th of April 2022 in Launceston, hosted by the Wild Fisheries Management Branch of the Department of Natural Resources and Environment Tasmania.

 The Workshop brought together a diversity of stakeholders in Tasmania's abalone fishery, including representatives from the Aboriginal cultural, recreational and commercial fisheries sectors, as well as researchers and fisheries managers.